-Here are some ways you can build social proof for your brand using User Generated Content.
+Here are some ways you can build and measure social proof for your brand using User Generated Content.

 Encourage customer reviews by providing incentives like discounts or points.
 Their review will help other customers decide if the product or service is of good quality and useful.
 You can collect feedback in the form of messages, video reviews, images and ratings.

 If your customers are posting about the product and using your brand hashtag or tags, then you can amplify it on your social media.
 They may provide you with unique use cases, creative applications of the product or simply enjoy the packaging.
 Make sure to leverage your community to establish social proof for potential customers.

 User-generated content contests